mhrimaz/aas-connect-schema/000_master/decisions.md

 ## Limitations

-it is not possible that an interface extend another interface, but anyway, you need to repeat the definitions: https://discuss.dgraph.io/t/can-interfaces-implement-other-interfaces-in-graphql/10013/4
+it is not possible that an interface extend another interface, but anyway, you need to repeat the definitions. https://discuss.dgraph.io/t/can-interfaces-implement-other-interfaces-in-graphql/10013/4

+so instead of `interface SubmodelElement implements Referable & HasSemantics & Qualifiable & HasDataSpecification` it is possible to have `type SubmodelElement implements Referable & HasSemantics & Qualifiable & HasDataSpecification` however `SubmodelElement` is actually an interface so

+`interface SubmodelElement` and we repeat the definitions.

 # Query